ksdaftari/deulu-little-mac/blog/001_strategy.md

 6. Mashing out of grab
 7. KO punch (gazelle, reverse KO punch, etc)

+Key Focus:
+1. Roll cancel grab and follow ups out of grab -> force opponents to not shield constantly (with our moves on shield, i consistently get punished or player hermits at ledge)

 ## Vod Review

 ### Alternis vs Shisui